Top 10 Trees

 Live Oak

-Live Oaks are a popular choice in the Central Texas area as they have a high heat tolerance and thrive in diverse Texas environments.
+Live Oaks are a popular choice in the Texas area as they have a high heat tolerance and thrive in diverse Texas environments.
 This tree reaches 40’ to 60’ in height and extends a large 50’ to 70’ canopy of branches, providing a perfect shade span your front yard!
 Additionally, Live Oaks produce oblong acorns and bloom in the spring.

 Chinkapin Oak

 Chinkapin Oaks are large trees reaching 70′ in height and providing ample amounts of shade.
 This tree produces a plentiful number of acorns.
-The Chinkapin Oak tree has a high heat tolerance and as a result, makes it perfect for our Central Texas environment!
+The Chinkapin Oak tree has a high heat tolerance and as a result, makes it perfect for our Texas environment!

 White Oak